Psychedelic/dab-docs/docs/token-list/getting-started.md

 ---

-## 3. 🌯 Interacting with NFTs using NFTActor (getUserTokens, transfer, details)
+## 3. 🌯 Interacting with Tokens (getUserTokens, transfer, details)

-To interact with the user's NFTs and, for example, trigger a transfer, you need to **initialize/get an NFT actor object**.
-This is done using the **getNFTActor** method, where you need to pass:
+To interact with the user's Tokens and, for example, trigger a transfer, you need to **initialize/get an Token actor object**.
+This is done using the **getTokenActor** method, where you need to pass:

-- `canisterID`: the Canister ID of the collection you want to interact with (e.g ICPunks)
+- `canisterID`: the Canister ID of the token you want to interact with (e.g XTC)
 - `agent`: and HttpAgent (instantiated with agent-js or Plug)
-- `standard`: a str with the name of the NFT collection's standard (EXT, ICPunks)
+- `standard`: a str with the name of the Token standard (DIP20, EXT)

-> (Current standards supported and string name: EXT, ICPunks)
+> (Current standards supported and string name: DIP20, EXT)

 ```js
 import { getAllUserNFTs } from '@psychedelic/dab-js'